 Nilon Bombers have built up quite a following in London but their reputation doesn't seem to have spread much further afield.
 They have their own brand of 'mature pop' which is absolutely compulsive listening; the songs vary in mood and pace but still show the same clear talent for song-writing.
 It's all there- tunes, harmonies and lyrics you can identify with.
 Nilon Bombers are one of the best up and coming bands around.
-Mischk been demolished.
+Valve have changed their name to The Highbirds.
+The Narrowboat has been demolished.
 These two facts are not connected.